brucezztong/ZZTong-Prefabs/README.txt

 Editor, game performance issues, and more.
 You're awesome!

 RELEASE NOTES: (Newest to Oldest)

+A20.6-ZZ012 :
+Added a Thank You message to the loading screen.
+I depended on a translation service for all the non-English languages and my fingers are crossed that I did not insult a large portion of Humanity.

 A20.6-ZZ011 :
 Adjusted version number style in ModInfo.xml.
 (No letters?
 Really?)